How to Send Books to Kindle with Calibre: A Step-by-Step Guide in 2025

 Summary:Still struggling with how to import books into your Kindle?
 This step-by-step guide on using Calibre to transfer books covers two methods: direct connection via USB cable and wireless delivery through email.
 It effortlessly solves your transfer problems, allowing you to quickly fill your Kindle library and start your reading journey at any time.

-Download the latest version of Calibre that matches your computer's operating system from the official website, and follow the guide to install it.
+Download the latest version of Calibre for your computer's operating system from the official website, and follow the guide to install it.

-Open Calibre.
-Click the leftmost button on the navigation bar labelled "Add books".
-In the pop-up window, select the books you want to transfer to your Kindle.
-You can select multiple books at once to add to Calibre.
-Alternatively, you can drag and drop your books directly into the Calibre window, and the books will be imported automatically.
+Open Calibre and click "Add books", the leftmost button on the toolbar.
+In the window that appears, choose the books you want to send to your Kindle.
+You can select several titles at once.
+If you prefer, you can also drag and drop your book files directly into the Calibre window and they'll be added automatically.

 Use a USB cable to connect your Kindle to computer.
 Calibre will automatically recognize your Kindle device, and you will see a column labelled "On Device" appear next to the book title column.

-Select one or more books, right-click, and in the pop-up menu, choose the "Send to Device" option.
-Then select "Send to Main Memory".
+Select one or more books, right-click, and choose "Send to Device" in the menu.
+Then click "Send to Main Memory."

-If the books are in MOBI/AZW3 format, the transfer will begin immediately.
+If the books are already in MOBI or AZW3 format, the transfer starts right away.

-If the books are not in Kindle-compatible formats (like MOBI or AZW3), Calibre will prompt you to convert them.
+If they're not in a Kindle-compatible format, Calibre will ask whether you want to convert them.
 A dialog box will appear asking if you want to convert the format.
 Click "Yes" to proceed.
 Calibre will first convert the book to MOBI format and then send it to your Kindle.
 If you want to check the task progress, click on "Jobs" in the bottom right corner of the interface.

 Once the transfer finishes, click the "Device" button on the toolbar.
 Then, click on "Eject this device" from the drop-down menu.
 After that, you can unplug your Kindle from the computer.